digisowmay/bbmemory/users/73b65de1-38b0-41af-9335-c09bcca573ca/memory.md

 ## Communication Patterns
 ### Durable (established, 3+ reinforcements)
-- asks broad requests with minimal detail; 6× (stable since 2025-09-01) [refs: account creation request; trading basics request; Siri setup request; create new account request; "Can you provide siri" request chatId:`0d38b969c2a748`; "How do you shine" open-ended query chatId:`0d38b969c2a748`]
+- asks broad requests with minimal detail; 7× (stable since 2025-09-01) [refs: account creation request; trading basics request; Siri setup request; "Can you provide siri" request chatId:`0d38b969c2a748`; "How do you shine" open-ended query chatId:`0d38b969c2a748`; "Hii" greeting vague ask; "Do you have live or enter live" vague ask]
-- prefers immediate action start; 3× (promoted from emerging) [refs: "Can you start now" prompt chatId:`0d38b969c2a748`; repeated immediate start prompt; prior immediate start request]
+- prefers immediate action start; 4× (promoted from emerging) [refs: "Can you start now" prompt chatId:`0d38b969c2a748`; repeated immediate start prompt; prior immediate start request; "Can you start now" follow-up]

 ### Emerging (new signals, 1-2 reinforcements)